3 ways joint accounts work for couples

 Scenario 1: Both John and Mary credit their salaries and dividends into a joint account.
 They also have a personal Multiplier Account each.

-In this scenario, the bonus interest earned on their individual Multiplier Account will be based on the combined credited salaries and dividends ($7,100), instead of just their individual salary and dividends.
+In this scenario, the bonus interest earned on their individual Multiplier Account will be based on the combined credited salaries and dividends (S$7,100), instead of just their individual salary and dividends.

 Scenario 2: Both George and Emily have a personal Multiplier Account each.
 Only George credits his salary into a joint account.

-In this scenario, the bonus interest earned on their individual Multiplier Account will be based on George’s credited salary ($4,000).
+In this scenario, the bonus interest earned on their individual Multiplier Account will be based on George’s credited salary (S$4,000).

 Even though Emily does not draw a salary, she still gets to enjoy the bonus interest in her personal Multiplier Account.

-You can still benefit even if you're a gig economy worker, or are between jobs.
+You can still benefit even if you're a gig economy worker or are in-between jobs.
 Here's how:

-- Credit your investment dividends into your joint account, and use PayLah! to pay for your purchases at physical retail shops.
-Just make sure it adds up to at least $500 each month.
+• Using your PayLah! to pay for your purchases at retail shops will count for another category.
+Make sure that your total amount of eligible transactions adds up to at least S$500 each month.

 2. Get more out of your spending with Multiplier

-Starting a life together is likely to lead to additional payments, premiums and costs.
-This includes life insurance, mortgage payments, utilities and groceries, among others.
-These combined expenses can give you something in return:
+Starting a life together is likely to lead to additional payments, premiums, and overall costs.
+This includes life insurance, mortgage payments, utilities, and groceries, among others.

 3. Plan better for your life together